 Your baby was born with all 20 primary teeth below their gumline.
 They typically start to come through between 6 and 12 months.
 Children usually have their full set of baby teeth in place by age 3.

 - Trouble sleeping

 If your baby has any of these symptoms while teething and continues to be cranky and uncomfortable, call your pediatrician.

 How to Soothe a Teething Baby

 Your child may have sore or tender gums when teeth begin to erupt.
 Gently rubbing their gums with a clean finger, a small cool spoon, or a moist gauze pad can be soothing.
-A clean teething ring for your child to chew on may also help.
+A clean teether for your child to chew on may also help.
 Look for teethers made of solid rubber, and avoid liquid-filled teething rings or plastic objects that could break.